Precision Air: History

 Precision Air was incorporated in Tanzania in January 1991 as a private airline and started operations in 1993.
 At first, it operated as a private charter air transport company but in November 1993 changed to offer scheduled services to serve the growing tourist market.
+It introduced a 737-300 courtesy of Kenya Airways in 1999.

 In 2006, Precision Air became the first Tanzanian airline to pass the IATA Operational Safety Audit.

 In April 2011, the airline became a public company.

 Corporate affairs

 Ownership

 Precision Air was privately owned until 2003, when Kenya Airways acquired a 49 percent stake, paying US$2 million, weeks after its rival South African Airways acquired a 49 percent stake in Air Tanzania for US$20 million.
 The remaining 51 percent was retained by Michael Shirima, the founder of the airline.

 In October 2011, Precision Air floated shares in its stock in an initial public offering on the Dar es Salaam Stock Exchange, after which Shirima's and Kenya Airways's stakes declined and the new share subscribers owned 15.86 percent.
 As of 31 March 2016, the major shareholders were: